manen/glfw_v/README.md

   // glfw.window_hint(glfw.opengl_forward_compat, glfw.glfw_true) // uncomment if you're on mac

   win := glfw.create_window(800, 600, 'GLFW window') or { panic('Failed to open window') }
+  win.make_context_current()

   for !win.should_close() {
     glfw.poll_events()
     win.swap_buffers()
     // the expected output of this program is a responsive, yet completely black window.
-  }
+    // to start drawing on the window we created, check out https://github.com/manen/gl_v }
 }
 ```